 As a result, arriving on the shelf or bar ensures trial.
 But loyalty?
 A different matter.
 More about that in a moment.

 Samuel Adams, Sierra Nevada, Fat Tire (Stealing Share worked on the New Belgium beer brand), 90-minute IPA, Anchor Steam, and not many others to mention (a good article about them here) all share many of the same values.

 They compete for the same shelf space and grow market share by launching flanker brands and styles.

 They are relying on distribution and the appeal of their packaging and name to gain acceptance.
 (There is, for example, a beer called Moose Drool.
 And it’s not bad.)

-We have done research and brand projects for clients in the beer industry, including for some of the leading craft beers.
+We have done research and brand projects for clients in the beer industry, including some of the top craft beers.

 The brand face of the typical craft beer drinker is “new and different.”